Brent slips below $124 after rally, supply woes support

 "We may see some more correction and participants repositioning themselves before prices start to rise again."

+Brent crude has risen more than 11 percent this month, in addition to a more than three percent increase in the previous month, levels that have prompted the International Monetary Fund to flag oil prices as a rising threat to the global economy.

 Brent may slip to $120 a barrel, while U.S. crude may fall to $105 before finding support, Emori said.
-Oil may rise after that as tensions with the West over Tehran's disputed nuclear programme continue to escalate, he said.
+Oil may rise further after the correction as tensions with the West over Tehran's disputed nuclear programme continue to escalate, he said.

-The surge in prices, an increase of more than three percent in January for Brent in addition to the 11 percent this month, has already prompted the International Monetary Fund to flag oil as a rising threat to the global economy.

 "There has been no change.
 In fact, the fundamentals are getting much more tighter," said Emori.

-More than 1 million barrels per day (bpd) of supply is estimated to be offline - 1.1 percent of daily world demand - including Libyan output yet to return after the virtual shutdown of its oil sector during the 2011 civil war.

-"There are more upside risks than downside risks to oil prices because of supply concerns," said Victor Shum, senior partner at oil consultancy Purvin & Gertz.
-"Supply side risks are not just limited to Iran, but also other countries such as South Sudan and Syria."
+Brent is expected to revisit the Feb.
+24 high of $125.55 per barrel, as it could have completed a correction from this level, while U.S. oil may drop more to $106.26 per barrel, as the retracement from the Feb.
+24 high of $109.95 has not completed, according to Reuters market analyst Wang Tao.

-Yet, investors are concerned about demand as the euro zone economy is in danger of tipping into recession.
-Standard & Poor's on Monday cut Greece's long-term ratings to 'selective default', becoming the second ratings agency to proceed with a widely expected downgrade.
+Standard & Poor's on Monday cut Greece's long-term ratings to 'selective default', the second ratings agency to proceed with a widely expected downgrade after the country announced a bond swap plan to lighten its debt burden.

 Greece is proceeding with scheduled steps to restructure its huge debts, setting a March 8 deadline for private holders of its bonds to participate in an unprecedented bond swap.